aiesha10/fairy-parcel-co-form/README.md

 - **CSS3**
 - *(No JavaScript or backend connected yet)*

-##  Project Status

-This is the first version of the form.
-Backend integration and email functionality will be added in future versions, along with a connection to an inventory management system.

 ##  Future Plans

-- Add email form submission using Formspree or custom backend
 - Link form responses to inventory tracker
 - Improve design with animations and mobile responsiveness
 - Deploy on a live website